The Benefits of a Webb Education...

 - Daily Bus Service Fees (Optional)

 The Webb School recognizes that not all of the students interested in attending our school may be able to afford the full cost of a Webb education.
 The financial aid office is committed to attracting mission-appropriate students by meeting the financial need of the family.
 Webb, like many independent schools around the country, uses the School and Student Services (SSS) to determine financial need.
 SSS will start processing applications as early on as Oct.
 24, 2017.
-The priority deadline to apply for need-based financial aid is Feb.
+The priority deadline for new families to apply for need-based financial aid is Feb.
 20, 2018.

 To get started applying for need-based financial aid through SSS, click here.